 Kantishna Roadhouse features an abundance of unique opportunities for you to explore the wonders of Denali’s wilderness.
 You will find Kantishna to be a fascinating travel destination and your personal opportunity for an exciting adventure in Alaska’s Last Frontier.
 An activity desk in the main lodge is staffed by naturalist guides and contains maps, schedules and descriptions of the guided hikes and activities available daily.
 Each evening, the guide staff will help guests plan activities for the following day.

 Guided hiking is the premier activity at the Roadhouse.
 Join daily walking and hiking excursions.
-Guided hikes leave the Roadhouse each morning—you can choose a two hour walk or take a bag lunch and hike for up to six hours.
+Guided hikes leave the Roadhouse each morning—you can choose a 2-hour walk or take a bag lunch and hike for up to 6 hours.
 Whether you are a beginner, intermediate or advanced trekker, the Roadhouse offers an opportunity for you to explore the Park on foot and learn about the wildlife and flora of the Kantishna Hills from an experienced Naturalist Guide.

-If mountain biking is on the top of your list as a favorite outdoor activity, rev up the pedals of one of our mountain bikes and spend some time exploring the countryside.
+If mountain biking is a favorite outdoor activity, then spend some time exploring the countryside by mountain bike.
 Pedal to Wonder Lake or investigate the old mining roads in the area.
-Ask a guide to assist you with a bike selection and please wear the required helmet for your protection.
-Daypacks and water bottles are also available for your use.
+Ask a guide to assist with bike and helmet selection.
+Daypacks and water bottles are also available.

 Dog Team Presentation

 The Kantishna district was the sight of a gold rush in the early 1900s.
-Every afternoon you will have a chance to slip on a pair of rubber boots, grab a pan and head for Moose Creek with a guide to learn the history and methods of the old-time prospectors and try your hand at panning for a little "color".
-Any gold you find is yours to keep and we are happy to create a complimentary “Gold Card” for you at the front desk—your gold flakes will shimmer and shine when they are laminated onto the black card.
-Kids of all ages—9 to 90--thoroughly enjoy this activity and are astounded to learn about the legendary lives and times of the early prospectors.
+Every afternoon provides a chance to slip on a pair of rubber boots, grab a pan and head for Moose Creek with a guide to learn the history and methods of the old-time prospectors and try your hand at panning for a little “color.”
+Any gold you find is yours to keep and onsite staff are happy to create a complimentary “Gold Card” for you at the front desk—your gold flakes will shimmer and shine when they are laminated onto the black card.
+Kids of all ages—9 to 90–thoroughly enjoy this activity and are astounded to learn about the legendary lives and times of the early prospectors.

 Give yourself a true gift and the special attention you deserve during your stay with a full body massage.
-The in-house massage therapist offers one-hour and 1.5 hour massage treatments in a private and tranquil spa setting.
-After an adventurous day of hiking, biking or fishing, any aches, pains, or tension will be released as you connect with yourself and with nature during this luxuriating treatment.
+The in-house massage therapist offers 1-hour and 1.5-hour massage treatments in a private and tranquil spa setting.
+After an adventurous day of hiking, biking or fishing, any aches, pains or tension will be released as you connect with yourself and with nature during this luxuriating treatment.
 Chair massage is also available in the afternoons.
 Note: Massage is at additional cost.